 It’s become too complicated to have books with self-addressed stamped envelopes sent to my PO box—mainly because I hate waiting in line at the post office!—so please don’t send me books to sign and send back.
 BUT I do have some bookplates, and see below if you want one.
 If you want to get your book signed in person, check my appearances page for upcoming events.

 If you want a signed bookplate, send me a self-addressed stamped envelope plus a little note saying who I should sign it to, and mail it here:

 PO Box 399

 …be going on book tour to my city?

 You can check my Appearances page updated with any new events.

 …visit my school or library?

-You are welcome to email me about school or library visits and I will connect with my contact at Penguin to see if a visit is possible.
+You are welcome to email me about school or library visits and I will connect with my contact at my publisher to see if a visit is possible.

 …Skype or chat with my class or writing/reading group?

 I need to focus on my book deadlines and teaching right now, so I am sorry, but I cannot do Skype visits at the moment.